What is Estate Planning?

 Your estate is the total value of all the things that belong to you or jointly belong to you when you die.
 This includes things like your home, your car, savings and investments, shares, pension benefits that may be payable to your loved ones, your belongings and so on, the list can be very long.

-Estate planning ensures that more of your estate stays with your family, loved ones and favourite charities and less of it ends up being paid to the Government in Inheritance Tax.
+Working with one of our Financial Advisers on Estate Planning ensures that more of your estate stays with your family, loved ones and favourite charities and less of it ends up being paid to the Government in Inheritance Tax.

 Currently Inheritance Tax is payable if the total value of your estate including any assets held in trust and gifts made within seven years of your death is more than the threshold set by HMRC.
-Currently the threshold is £325,000 and Inheritance Tax will be due at 40 per cent on the amount over the threshold.
+Currently the threshold is £325,000 and Inheritance Tax will be due at 40% on any amount over the threshold.
 So, it is very important that you consider estate planning especially if you have children, grand-children or other loved ones that you wish to pass your estate to.

 There are a number of things you can do to reduce your estate’s tax bill and we can help you through our effective estate planning service.
-We can also help your family to calculate the value of your estate when you die and help them get the funds from your pension providers and other financial institutions.
+After your death we can also help your family to calculate the value of your estate and get the funds from your pension providers and other financial institutions.
+This can be a complex and time consuming task and we can work closely with your family and Executor throughout the process.

-Here are some of the things you can do to lessen the amount of Inheritance Tax your family will need to pay the when you die.
+Here are some of the things you can do to lessen the amount of Inheritance Tax your family may need to pay the when you die.

-- Make a will – an effective will could help to reduce your inheritance tax bill. * Will writing is not regulated by the Financial Conduct Authority
+- Make a will – an effective will could help to reduce your inheritance tax bill.
+Note: Will writing is not regulated by the Financial Conduct Authority

 - Look into exemptions – there are a number of exemptions you can use to reduce the value of your estate.
 For example, moving assets between spouses or civil partners does not create a tax liability

-- Consider gifts – if you can afford to give away some of the assets you own, it may be possible to reduce the size of your estate
+- Consider gifts – if you can afford to give away some of the assets you own, it may be possible to reduce the size of your estate, you can make gifts of up to £3,000 annually

 - Think about life assurance – a life assurance plan won’t actually lessen the inheritance tax bill but the proceeds could be used to help pay the bill on your death

-- Consider trusts – if structured carefully, trusts can help to reduce or possibly even eliminate your inheritance tax liability. * Trusts are not regulated by the Financial Conduct Authority
+- Consider trusts – if structured carefully, trusts can help to reduce or possibly even eliminate your inheritance tax liability.
+Note: Trusts are not regulated by the Financial Conduct Authority

 With a little forward estate planning we may be able to reduce the Inheritance tax bill paid by your estate or avoid paying Inheritance tax at all.